kreijack/bombrowser/tests/TESTS.md

 #### Test 8.6.16 - Revise a code / date error
 Test description:
-- enter an date euqal to the Old/Date from
+- enter an date eqal to the Old/Date from
 - press "Copy/Revise button"
 - A confirmation dialog appears; press yes